Nonlinear thermal and thermoelectric transport from quantum geometry

 where $L_{1,1}^{x,y}$ ($L_{1, 1 1}^{x, yy}$) is solely controlled by the Berry curvature (quantum metric dipole).
 The intercept and the slope of the low-temperature $\sigma_{xy}$ vs. $E_y$ plot reveal the respective quantum geometric content of the system, as demonstrated in Fig.~\ref{fig:pd}(d).
 Thus, the nonlinear charge Hall response in this setting provides a direct probe of the quantum metric dipole $\int_\kk f_0 \partial_{k_x}G^{yy}$.

 \blue{\emph{Onsager reciprocity relationship at nonlinear orders}}--- By assuming microscopic time-reversal symmetry, Onsager's reciprocity relations play a central role in relating charge and heat transport close to thermodynamic equilibrium~\cite{Onsager1931}.
 Since these relations are intended for linear responses, they need not continue to apply at nonlinear orders.
-Indeed, we find a na\"{i}ve generalization to the second order would imply $L_{1,22}^{a, bc} \propto L_{2, 11}^{a, bc}$, which our explicit calculations show to be invalid~\cite{sm}.
+Indeed, we find a na\"{i}ve generalization to the second order would imply $L_{1,22}^{a, bc} \propto L_{2, 11}^{a, bc}$, which our explicit calculations show to be invalid in $\mathcal{T}$-symmetric and $\mathcal{P}$-broken systems~\cite{sm}.
 Therefore, the Onsager's reciprocity relation, being a fundamental principle for nonequilibrium thermodynamics and quantum transport, must assume a different form in the nonlinear regime, and requires further investigations~\cite{tokura2018nonreciprocal}.
-Reciprocity relations at non-linear orders are also affected by the interplay between external drive and interactions, which may give rise to new forms of non-reciprocity~\cite{Morimoto2018noncentro}, potentially enabling novel types of topological diode effects.
+Reciprocity relations at non-linear orders are also affected by the interplay between external drive and interactions, which may give rise to new forms of non-reciprocity~\cite{Morimoto2018noncentro}.

 \blue{\emph{Discussion and Conclusion}}--- Several remarks are in order.
-First, the generalized Wiedemann-Franz and Mott-type relations derived for the nonlinear thermal and thermoelectric responses vis-\`{a}-vis their electrical analogs are amenable to experimental verification.
+First, the generalized Wiedemann-Franz and Mott-type relations derived for the nonlinear thermal and thermoelectric responses vis-\`{a}-vis their electrical analogs are amenable to experimental verification~\cite{sm}.
 These relations not only constrain emergent nonlinear transport phenomena in topological systems but also provide guiding principles for optimizing the thermoelectric efficiency of topological materials exhibiting nonlinear anomalous responses~\cite{Mahan1996best, xu2017topological, he2017advances}.